dumlutimuralp/antrea-packet-walks/part_c/README.md

 ## 9.10 Encapsulation from Worker 1 to Worker 2

-When the flow gets to tunnel0 interface on Worker 1 node, which essentially is the genev_sys_6081 named interface on Linux Worker 1 node, the interface adds the GENEVE headers to the flow with the destination IP address of 10.79.1.202 (which was set in Table 70 back in Section 9.7 earlier) and source IP of 10.79.1.201 which is Worker 1 node IP.
-Next the flow will be sent through the ens160 interface of the Worker 1 node onwards to the physical network, destined to the Worker 2 node.
+When the flow gets to tunnel0 (genev_sys_6081) interface on Worker 1 node, Linux IP Stack adds the GENEVE headers to the flow with the destination IP address of 10.79.1.202 (which was determined in Table 70 back in Section 9.7 earlier) and source IP of 10.79.1.201 which is Worker 1 node IP.
+Next the flow is sent through the ens160 interface of the Worker 1 node onwards to the physical network, destined to the Worker 2 node.

 A quick tcpdump on the ens160 interface of the Worker 1 node would reveal this, shown below.
 UDP 6081 is the GENEVE port.